 If you’re working to lose some weight but can’t figure out why you aren’t making any progress, you may actually be sabotaging yourself.
 There are reasons why you are not losing weight.
 Don’t believe me?
 Here are just a few ways you may be harming yourself on your weight loss journey:

-2 – You aren’t working out consistently.
-Eating right is definitely the bigger part of the weight loss equation, but exercise is another important component that can’t be overlooked.
+Eating right is definitely the bigger part of the weight-loss equation, but exercise is another important component that can’t be overlooked.
 You don’t have to commit to a full workout program or sign up for an expensive gym membership, but you do need to move your feet and elevate your heart rate.
 Aside from helping you lose weight, you’ll experience a whole host of other health benefits from incorporating exercise into your life.
+Walking daily or a few yoga poses in your living room or light weights make a bigger difference that you would believe.

-4 – You don’t have a support network.
 Let’s be honest – losing weight is hard, and it’s even harder when you’re doing it alone.
 There is a definite connection to stress and weight loss.
 Getting support and having friends and family there to encourage you (instead of tempting you to eat that last cupcake) can make all the difference between sticking to your workout and diet plan and throwing caution to the wind and indulging a little too much.
 If your friends and family won’t support your weight loss efforts, find some people who will.
+And people that have workout buddies are always more successful than trying to stay on track by oneself.
+Remember these is a real issue with stress and weight loss so find ways to relieve your stress by associating yourself with positive people

-5 – Your goals aren’t realistic.
-Many people leap into diet and exercise with all the enthusiasm in the world, only to quickly have it fade away.
+Many people leap into diet and exercise with all the enthusiasm in the world, only too quickly have it fade away.
 One of the biggest reasons people abandon their workout plans and diet goals?
 They’re discouraged because their goals aren’t actually attainable.
 They get overwhelmed with eating healthy and exercising but not losing weight.
+So take a look at your goals and ask yourself if you are not being realistic.
+State with something attainable and work from there.

 While there are many other ways you can sabotage your progress on the scale, these are a few of the biggest ways you can hold yourself back when you’re trying to lose weight.
 Conquer these and you might beat that roadblock of not losing weight.